 The Constitution also mandates other things like getting health insurance as per the Affordable Care Act.
 As a permanent resident, you’re not allowed for Medicaid but allowed for other insurance.

 The rights granted by the US government must be respected.
 Any abuse or violation can be treated as criminal activity and prosecuted accordingly.
-Since these change from time to time, we encourage you to keep a tab on the news and adjust your activities accordingly.
+Since these changes from time to time, we encourage you to keep a tab on the news and adjust your activities accordingly.

 Need a Loan?
 Get One in 3 Simple Steps

 If you are considering applying for a personal loan, just follow these 3 simple steps.

 Apply online for the loan amount you need.
 Submit the required documentation and provide your best possible application.
 Stronger applications get better loan offers.